 &lt;sup>5 The most recent full fiscal year for which data are available.
 Obtained from Office of the Assistant Deputy Under Secretary for Health Policy and Planning.

-Number of OEF/OIF/OND Veterans by Veterans Integrated Service Network (VISN) Providing Treatment
+Veterans Integrated Service Network (VISN) Providing Treatment

 OEF/OIF/OND Veterans Treated at a VA Facility